Elering/estfeed-datahub-docs/eng/05-metering-point.md

 | `POST /api/{version}/eic/amount`     | Get a list of unused EICs from a range             |
 | `POST /api/{version}/eic/range`      | Get a list of EIC ranges of the Market Participant |

-For a description of message structures and validations, see [Datahub description and general principles for data exchange](01-datahub-description-and-general-principles-for-data-exchange.md)

 #### Message rules

 - The EIC of the metering point must be within one of the ranges of the grid operator’s EIC ranges.